isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 <b>Check out the posters of the teams' finalized ideas:</b>
 <br><a href="https://go.gov.sg/team1sproutup/" target="_blank">Team 1 Sprout Up!</a>
+<br><div class="green-text">
-<br><p>Sprout Up! has re:imagined Lot One Mall Rooftop.
+Sprout Up! has re:imagined Lot One Mall Rooftop.
 The teams’ short-term goals include creating green space for ethical and social marketplaces to thrive.
 This includes organizing eco-practice interactive workshops and games, setting up vertical gardens and recycling collection points.
-In the long term, the team envisions Level 5 of Lot One Mall to be a space where the community comes together to grow food, a more robust green infrastructure and even a nature-based playground to get the young involved in sustainability. </p>
+In the long term, the team envisions Level 5 of Lot One Mall to be a space where the community comes together to grow food, a more robust green infrastructure and even a nature-based playground to get the young involved in sustainability. </div>

 <br><a href="https://go.gov.sg/team2staysustainable/" target="_blank">Team 2 Stay Sustainable</a>
 <br><p style="color:green;font-size:16px;">Stay Sustainable has re:imagined CCK Community Centre.
 The teams’ short-term goals include knowledge-sharing through workshops and digital content on topics such as upcycling and composting.
 Stay Sustainable would also like to set up community compost bins and self-deposit corners for clothes and books to encourage more sustainable practices among the community.